 Harry Reid writes a letter to Comey.

-now becomes a big deal.
+It now becomes a big deal.

-The salacious details leak in the hopes that Hillary's lies, Russian lies that she paid for, then used to influence the American people before they go to the voting booth.
+The salacious details leak in the hopes that Hillary's lies, Russian lies that she paid for, are then used to influence the American people before they go to the voting booth.

-I care about it, hear a lot about it.
+Well, I care about it.

 And by the way, we have some of his lowlights.

-Let's play John Brennan and who he is as a commentator, the former communist, whoever how he ever became a CIA director is mind-numbing, but here's some of the crazy stuff he said.
+Let's play John Brennan and who he is as a commentator, the former communist, how he ever became a CIA director is mind-numbing, but here's some of the crazy stuff he said.

-Donald Trump has badly sullied the reputation of the office of the presidency with his invective, with his constant um disregard, I think, for human decency.
+Donald Trump has badly sullied the reputation of the office of the presidency with his invective, with his constant disregard, I think, for human decency.

 He is, I think, the most divisive president we've ever had in the Oval Office.

-I think there's a big question, first of all, in terms of those who are on Mr. Trump's national security team, whether they can continue to serve in good conscience, an individual who basically betrayed his nation.
+I think there's a big question, first of all, in terms of those who are on Mr. Trump's national security team, whether they can continue to serve in good conscience an individual who basically betrayed his nation.

 What Mr. Trump did yesterday was to betray the women and men of the FBI, the CIA, NSA, and others, and to betray the American public.